 “And the point of espousing this ridiculous conspiracy theory, Ms. Rumsfort?”
 Morton said.

-“Chicago Digital Consultants is, on paper, a legitimate business enterprise that makes good profits by supplying software and services to many Fortune 500 corporations, is that not correct?”
+“Chicago Cyber Engineering is a legitimate business enterprise that makes good profits by supplying software and services to many Fortune 500 corporations.
+Is that not correct?”

 “Well, yes, that’s public knowledge, so what?”

-“Your after-tax profits are all deposited in 37 separate accounts in the Northern Trust Bank on South Lasalle Street, am I right?”
+“You deposit your after-tax profits in 37 separate accounts in the Northern Trust Bank on South Lasalle Street, am I right?”

 “So?”
 Imer Bisha said, looking quizzically at Morton.